Blog: What's New at MCA

 We need you!

-Manitoba Crop Alliance is looking to fill one delegate position on its sunflower committee, starting immediately.
+Manitoba Crop Alliance is looking to fill one delegate position on its wheat and barley committee, starting immediately.

 Roles & responsibilities of committee delegates